NSLS-II/lightsource2-recipes/README.md

 `nsls2-tag-build.sh` | Script that is run as a cron job on `freyja.nsls2.bnl.gov` under the `edill` account.
 Is used inside of `bootstrap-tag-build`.
 See that bootstrap script for the proper invocation of `nsls2-tag-build.sh`
 `mirror.py` | Generic mirroring script that can go across anaconda servers.
 There are tons of command line options.
 See its usage in `mirror-to-nsls2.sh` for how it is properly localized to nsls2.
 This script is used to mirror packages from one owner to another.
 There are a number of command line arguments that can be used for full granular control of which owner on which anaconda server.
 Consider using this script with the `do-mirror.sh` script that sets up the call for you.
 This script might be moved to its own repo on conda-forge, but that will come later. (probably much later)
 `mirror-to-nsls2.sh` | Localization of `mirror.py` for nsls2.
-`tail-dev-log` | Script that will ssh to freyja.nsls2.bnl.gov and tail the most recent dev build log `tail-tag-log` | Script that will ssh to freyja.nsls2.bnl.gov and tail the most recent tag build log
+`tail-dev-log` | Script that will tail the most recent build log for the dev builds.
+If this is placed in `/usr/bin/` on freyja.nsls2.bnl.gov, then you can do neat things like save the following in a script: `ssh freyja.nsls2.bnl.gov tail-dev-log` and you can have a one-liner that will let you view the most recent build script
+`tail-tag-log` | Same as above, but for the tag logs

 ### anaconda channel management scripts

 Script | Description